spotinst/help/src/docs/ocean/getting-started/aks/aks-prerequisites.md

-# Import an AKS Cluster to Ocean
+# Prerequisites for Importing an AKS Cluster to Ocean

 The following prerequisites are required before importing a cluster to Ocean.